roots/docs/sage/theme-configuration-and-setup.md

 ### Soil

-We recommend using [Soil](/plugins/soil) for every WordPress install for additional features:
+We recommend using the [Soil](/plugins/soil) Plugin with every WordPress install for additional features:

 * Load jQuery from the jQuery CDN*
 * Cleaner WordPress markup*
 * Cleaner HTML output of navigation menus*
 * Root relative URLs*
 * Nice search*
-* Google Analytics snippet from HTML5 Boilerplate*
+* Google Analytics snippet from HTML5 Boilerplate
 * Move all JS to the footer
 * Disable trackbacks and pingbacks

-<small>&lowast;If Soil is installed and activated on your WordPress install, Sage will enable this feature by default</small>
+<small>&lowast;If Soil is installed and activated on your WordPress install, Sage will enable these features by default.</small>

 ### Title tag support